dada-lang/dada/book/src/permissions.md

 ## Cancelling a tenancy

 Leased permissions are not permanent.
 They last until the lessor permission is used in some incompatible way.
 Using the lessor permission causes it to reassert its access to the object, cancelling the tenant permision.
 Once a tenant permission is cancelled, any further attempt to use it will create an error (in the interpreter, this is a runtime error; in the compiler, this is a detected by the type system and rejected).

+The following sorts of actions cause cancellation:

+* Reads

 ## Examples